 2021 Session of the Kansas Legislature

-April 2021, at Wichita's HCA Wesley Hospital: Oletha (in yellow) between Governor Kelley and Mayor Whipple, with HCA Wesley CEO Bill Voloch behind them, and other Wesley staffers.
+April 2021, at Wichita's HCA Wesley Hospital: Oletha (in yellow) between Governor Kelly and Mayor Whipple, with HCA Wesley CEO Bill Voloch behind them, and other Wesley staffers.
 The officials met to discuss the hardships facing Kansas hospitals, particularly due to the COVID-19 pandemic.
 Wesley staff made clear their need for Medicaid expansion, as the pandemic has severely strained the limits of their resources, particularly with the influx of uninsured emergency room patients, whom the hospital is legally and morally obliged to serve.

 & Medical Marijuana: